Robust angle-based transfer learning in high dimensions: Introduction

-In addition, there might be data sharing constraints such that external sources cannot share individual-level data with the target study.
+In addition, there might be data-sharing constraints such that external sources cannot share individual-level data with the target study.
 Federated or distributed algorithms are proposed to overcome such data-sharing barriers by sharing only summary-level statistics across studies, many of which rely on sharing the gradients or higher-order derivatives of objective functions \citep{ duan2018odal, duan2019ODAC, duan2022heterogeneity,cai2021individual,li2021targeting} and may require iteratively sharing updated summary statistics across datasets \citep{li2021targeting}.
 However, distributed and federated learning are less feasible without a collaborative environment or certain infrastructures that enable efficient computing and timely information sharing.
-In contrast, estimates of model parameters from existing studies are often more accessible.
+In contrast, pre-trained models from existing studies are often more accessible.
 With increasing attention to reproducibility and open science, more journals require studies to publish their results as supplementary materials or to make them shareable upon request \citep{thompson2006assessing, roobol2012prediction}.
 Many platforms allow direct implementation \citep{belbasis2022reproducibility} or validation of fitted models on secure collaborative platforms such as PheKB \citep{kirby2016phekb} and FATE \citep{liu2021fate}.
 There is an increasing need for data integration methods that can directly leverage fitted models to improve the model performance of a target study.

-In this paper, we consider the problem of incorporating fitted regression models from external sources to help train a target model with limited target data.
 Regression models are broadly applied in many fields, due to advantages such as simplicity, computational efficiency, and interpretability \citep{hafemeister2019normalization,wynants2020prediction,wu2020exposure}, and they are also the building blocks of many data analysis pipelines and tools \citep{VanBuuren2006,tan2006regression}.
+In this paper, we consider the problem of incorporating pre-trained regression models from external sources to help train a target model with limited target data.
 For the $i$-th subject in the target data, let $Y_i\in \R$ denote the outcome variable of interest and $\bX_i\in \R^p$ denote a set of $p$-dimensional covariates.
 We consider